hubblo-org/windows-rapl-driver/README.md

 ### Overall process

 1. Obtain an EV (extended validation) code signing certificate
-  a. ex: ssl.com # TODO document process, you need either a letter from a law firm to authenticate the structure, or follow the validation process of a third party, Google Business for example.
+    1. ex: ssl.com # TODO document process, you need either a letter from a law firm to authenticate the structure, or follow the validation process of a third party, Google Business for example.
 The Google process did not work on my smartphone, so I went through a law firm.
 2. Create or use an Azure account with the Global Administrator account of the Azure AD domain / Entra ID (default if user creator of the Azure account)
 3. Register on the [Hardware Partner Program](https://partner.microsoft.com/en-US/dashboard/Registration/Hardware?step=AccountDetails)
 4. Check that the EV certificate is registered on the Partner Center (in “Manage Certificates”).
 Otherwise follow the procedure for downloading + signing + uploading a test file.